mit-enclaves/argos-monitor/readme.md

 The vmcalls can be found in `monitor/tyche/src/monitor.rs`.
 Some additional vmcalls have been added there, which were useful for benchmarking purposes or PoC work.

+For an example of using the transcript-related vmcalls, use the `argos_transcript_example` branch of [`argos-experiment-seal`](https://github.com/mit-enclaves/argos-experiment-seal/tree/argos_transcript_example).

 The measurement work can be found in `montior/tyche/src/x86_64/platform.rs:measure` and an example of generating the same measurement outside of monitor, i.e. from the enclave ELF directly, is in the sdktyche loader application `C/libraries/sdktyche/loader/lib.c`.